15 ways to earn money whilst studying in Germany

 1.Internships

 As Germany has numerous areas that can be defined as tech hubs, including Berlin and Hamburg, and lots of them offer paid internship opportunities for students.
 Doing an internship is the best way to earn some money and get some experience in the field of your study, and will also be beneficial during job interviews.
+It is one of the great way to earn money while studying in Germany.

 2. Academic Assistant